 Calendar Server makes sure everyone on the network knows where to be and when to be there.
 Users can share calendars, schedule meetings, book conference rooms and coordinate events.
 Contacts Server makes it easy to share contacts and keep them in sync on Mac, iPad and iPhone.
 And Mail Server in OS X Server works with email clients on Mac, iPad, iPhone and PC.
 It supports push notifications for immediately notifying users when new mail messages arrive.
 With built-in virus detection and junk mail filtering, unwanted mail doesn’t come close.

 Xsan is a powerful and scalable solution for storage consolidation.
 Everyone in your organisation can have fast, concurrent access to terabytes of centralised data.
-Built into OS X, Xsan allows any Mac with a Thunderbolt to Fibre Channel adapter to access an Xsan volume.
-Now in OS X Yosemite, Xsan features simplified setup of Xsan volumes and clients using the Server application and Configuration Profiles.
+Built into OS X, Xsan allows any Mac to access Xsan or StorNext volumes over Fibre Channel or Ethernet.

 Virtual private network (VPN) access enables your offsite users to securely connect to your network and its services, while preventing access by unauthorised individuals.
 OS X Server includes VPN on demand, which allows every Mac to establish a secure connection automatically.
 VPN Server supports L2TP/IPSec and PPTP tunnelling protocols to provide encryption and remote network access for your Mac computers, iPad and iPhone devices, and Windows PCs.

 Messages Server brings the collaborative power of instant messaging to your organisation.
 Workgroups can transfer files securely, share group messages, conduct audio conferences, even broadcast a presentation, video or photo slideshow to other Messages users running OS X.